 Introduction

-In Iran, the most paddy fields (410,000 hectares or 40% of the total area under rice cultivation) are concentrated in Mazandaran Province.
-Due to the increase in population and increasing rice consumption, it is necessary to use mechanized methods instead of traditional methods to harvest this crop.
-Since the efficiency and performance of rice combine harvesters depends to a large extent on the conditions of the land, crop, and region, so combine harvester types should be tested in local conditions.
-If the efficiency is confirmed, the instructions for correct use and adjustment will be provided to the users (Paulsen, Kalita et al. 2015).
+In Iran, most paddy fields (410,000 hectares or 40% of the total area under rice cultivation) are located in Mazandaran Province.
+Due to the increase in population and rice consumption, it is necessary to use mechanized rice harvesting methods rather than conventional ones.
+Since efficiency and performance of rice combine harvesters depend to a large extent on the conditions of land, crop, and region, combine harvesters should be tested in local conditions.
+If the localized efficiency is confirmed, users should be provided with the instructions for appropriate use and adjustment(Paulsen, Kalita et al. 2015).